elgiano/ytSamplerTools/README.md

 ## ytSamplerTools
-Some javscript tools to play youtube as a sampler
+Some javascript tools to play youtube as a sampler

 ### Installation
 You can install ytSamplerTools as a bookmarklet.
 Just go to [gianlucaelia.eu/ytSamplerTools](https://gianlucaelia.eu/ytSamplerTools), right click on the astronaut and save it as a bookmark.